aldisat/pysec/README.md

 - [Google IT Automation with Python Professional Certificate](https://www.coursera.org/professional-certificates/google-it-automation?action=enroll)
 - [The Best Way to Learn Python](https://simpleprogrammer.com/get-started-learning-python/)

+## Books
+- Violent Python: A Cookbook for Hackers, Forensic Analysts, Penetration Testers and Security Engineers
+- Black Hat Python: Python Programming for Hackers and Pentesters
+- Grey Hat Python: Python Programming for Hackers and Reverse Engineers

 ## The Zen
 ```
 Beautiful is better than ugly.